DeepanshuTIET/secret-weapon/README.md

 4. Symbol will be validated before adding

 ### **Auto-Refresh Intervals**
-- 30 seconds
+- 30 seconds ⚡ (for active trading)
 - 1 minute
 - 5 minutes (default)
 - 15 minutes
 - 30 minutes
 - 1 hour

+**Note:** Auto-refresh uses force refresh to bypass cache and get the latest prices.

 ## 📊 Usage Guide

 ### **Getting Started**
-1. Launch the application using `python main.py`
+1. Launch the application using `python run.py`
 2. The app loads with 15 popular Indian stocks pre-configured
 3. Click "🔄 Refresh" to fetch latest data
-4. Enable "Auto Refresh" for continuous updates
+4. Enable "✓ Auto Refresh" for continuous updates with fresh data
+5. Select your preferred refresh interval from the dropdown

 ### **Managing Stocks**
 - **Add Stock**: Enter symbol and click "Add Stock"